 The sciatic nerve sends sensory and motor information through the buttocks, hips, legs and feet.
 In addition to pain, sciatica symptoms also include a tingling sensation, muscle weakness, numbness and loss of reflex, usually on one side of the body or the other.
 Radicular pain is often a symptom of an underlying spine condition like degenerative disc disease or spinal arthritis.
 These conditions are often caused by the natural aging process and don’t necessarily cause symptoms until they cause compression of either the spinal cord or one of the nerve roots as it exits the spinal column.

 Radicular pain from sciatica can have the following effects:

-- Difficulty finding comfortable sitting or resting positions
+- Sitting or resting positions quickly become uncomfortable

 - Favoring muscles on one side of the body

-If you’re experiencing any of these symptoms, consult your healthcare provider.
-He or she can determine the cause of your suffering and recommend treatment options including:
+If you’re experiencing any of these symptoms, consult your primary health care provider.
+He or she can determine the cause of your pain and recommend treatment options including:

 - Anti-inflammatory medication

 - Lifestyle changes like posture correction, weight loss or quitting smoking